 Since the programs are in the trial stages, there is a possibility that e-bike owners will have the opportunity to use bike trails in the future.
 The reason there are pilot programs is because of the high adoption rates of e-bikes.

 More adults are opting for e-bikes as a form of transport as opposed to cars.
 In addition, due to traffic jams, more commuters are opting for e-bikes as a way of getting from point A to point B.

 Is It Expensive to Own an E-bike?

-E-bikes still have a long way to go when it comes to all-weather bike terrains.
-However, trial programs are looking for safe ways to use e-bikes on bike paths.
+E-bikes still have a long way to go in terms of all-weather bicycling conditions.
+Trial programs are looking into how to safely use e-bikes on bike lanes.